BenjaminRS/L1TP2_PVML_Utils/README.md

 *--o* = the output plot file

 ## plotTracks.py
-This script runs of the plot file created by anaL1TrackNtuple.py and prints them nicely
+This script runs on the plot file created by anaL1TrackNtuple.py and saves them nicely

 ## tfShape.py
 This script runs over a TensorFlow network file (extension .pb) and prints out the shape of the network